‘Star Wars Episode 8’ Trailer Release Date Unclear, But What’s In Store For Carrie Fisher’s Leia

 As for further films featuring CGI footage of Carrie, Abrams noted that “it remains to be seen what will happen,” while also pointing out that that decision will fall largely upon director Colin Trevorrow, who has signed on to oversee Star Wars: Episode 9.

-The Star Wars Episode 8 trailer release — in addition to showing off the work of Fisher — is also known to have a strong focus on the relationship between Leia’s twin brother, Hamill’s Luke Skywalker, and Rey (Daisy Ridley), who serves as the main protagonist in Star Wars Episode 7: The Force Awakens.
+The Star Wars Episode 8 trailer release, in addition to showing off the work of Fisher, is also known to have a strong focus on the relationship between Leia’s twin brother, Hamill’s Luke Skywalker, and Rey (Daisy Ridley), who serves as the main protagonist in Star Wars Episode 7: The Force Awakens.

 In fact, some experts believe that the story of Rey in Episode 8 could actually channel Luke’s journey to fulfilling his promise as a young Jedi, as he did in Episode 2: The Empire Strikes Back.
-In this scenario, Rey would be shown to be training in the ways of the force by Luke, himself, in the same manner in which he once trained under Yoda.
+In this scenario, Rey would be trained in the ways of the force by Luke himself in the same manner in which he once trained under Yoda.

-If true, this parallel — as well as other interesting rumors — could serve as a strong indication that Star Wars Episode 8 will do very well in theaters come December.
+If true, this parallel, as well as other interesting rumors, could serve as a strong indication that Star Wars Episode 8 will do very well in theaters come December.

 “Part of what’s [Rey’s] dealing with is the realization that she has this power and this gift,” said Star Wars Episode 8 director Rian Johnson, per USA Today.
 “She’s taking her first step to coming to terms with this thing inside her that she never knew was there and is just starting to reveal its potential.”